Kiki Camarena: Resident agent

-Many of Camarena's investigations involved the major marijuana plantations that sprang up beginning in the early 1980s.
-Earlier plantations were usually located in remote mountain areas where they were hard to spot and irrigation did not require drilling wells.
-Yields were relatively low, quality varied, and transportation was expensive.
+Camarena's investigations often focused on the large marijuana plantations that emerged in the early 1980s.
+These earlier plantations were typically set in isolated mountain regions, making them difficult to detect.
+They did not need well drilling for irrigation, and although yields were modest, product quality fluctuated, and transportation costs were high.

 The new plantations used an improved production technique for marijuana, developed by American cultivators, called "sinsemilla" (seedless).
 This more powerful, higher-quality product brought much higher prices in North American markets.
-The plantations were located in remote desert areas, where transportation was much less expensive.
+The plantations were located in remote desert areas, where transportation was cheaper.

 The new plantations faced several problems.
 Desert production required well drilling for irrigation, and Mexico had strict laws governing well digging, a problem that was eventually solved by massive bribery.
 It was also easier to spot plantations in the barren deserts; the larger the farm, the easier to spot.
 With an end to solo American overflights as part of the eradication program, however, money and intimidation allowed farms to grow dramatically without coming to official notice.

 Prohibited from solo overflights and undercover work, DEA agents in Mexico concentrated on cultivating informants, an often difficult task, especially as informing became more and more dangerous.
 Camarena, however, excelled at working with informants; Shannon writes that "Nobody else in the Guadalajara office could match Kiki's charisma with informants.
 He had a way of convincing a man to screw up his courage and venture where he never dreamed he would go."

 Camarena's work with an informant they called "Miguel Sanchez" led to the first discovery of one of the new style plantations in 1982.
-"Sanchez" became friends with the man running the plantation, who told "Miguel" it was outside a small, isolated town called Vanegas in the state of San Luis Potosi, just across the border from the state of Zacatecas.
+"Sanchez" became friends with the man running the plantation, who told "Miguel" it was outside the small, isolated town of Vanegas in the state of San Luis Potosí, just across the border from the state of Zacatecas.
 According to "Miguel"'s information, the main financier of the plantation was cartel member Juan José Esparragoza Moreno.
 Camarena and "Miguel" finally located the plantation in August 1982.
 Camarena arranged two surreptitious solo overflights to confirm that it was a major plantation.
 He then briefed Mexican authorities, who raided the plantation in September.
 Astonishingly, the plantation was over 200 acres, employing hundreds of growers.
-The Guadalajara DEA estimated over four thousand tons of sinsemilla marijuana were destroyed in the raid, making it the largest plantation discovered up to that time.
+The Guadalajara DEA estimated over 4,000 tons of sinsemilla marijuana were destroyed in the raid, making it the largest plantation discovered up to that time.